-Traffic volumes and heavy truck traffic are a major concern.
+- Traffic volumes and heavy truck traffic are a major concern.
 The future of Highway 7 and the proposed Norval By-Pass will have a tremendous impact on the community.
-Future environmental assessments will be undertaken to determine the By-pass aAlignments-. that have been identified as having potential for this transportation corridor are shown in Appendix B to this amendment;

-- The character of the Hamlet of Norval is closely related to the valley system of the Credit River; - Norval is a predominantly residential community providing housing for residents employed in other areas; - No major growth of the residential component of the community is appropriate at this time; - Norval's setting at the confluence of Silver Creek and the Credit River presents unique opportunities for linking the preservation and enhancement of its natural areas with tourism and economic development initiatives; - Strengthening of the commercial core, and support of an for the existing businesses and the emerging tourism industry is a major theme of the Secondary Plan;
+Future environmental assessments will be undertaken to determine the By-pass a Alignments. - that have been identified as having potential for this transportation corridor are shown in Appendix B to this amendment; - The character of the Hamlet of Norval is closely related to the valley system of the Credit River; - Norval is a predominantly residential community providing housing for residents employed in other areas that includes a number of existing businesses which collectively contribute to the character of the Hamlet; - Many of the residents have a deep sense of community, attributed largely to the distinctive rural/hamlet character of the area and its sense of place; - No major growth of the residential component of the community is appropriate at this time; - Norval's setting at the confluence of Silver Creek and the Credit River presents unique opportunities for linking the preservation

-[•] The future of Highway 7 and the proposed Norval By-Pass will

--a tremendous impact on the community.
-Alignment corridor are shown in Appendix B to this amendment;

-- The plan implements Provincial and Credit Valley Conservation policy for flood plain management and allows for minor expansions of existing development within flood impacted areas subject to flood proofing criteria; - The preservation of the Hamlet core is critical to the maintenance and protection of Norval's heritage character and tourism potential.
-The plan provides clear guidelines aimed at creating a consistent hamlet image; - The plan does not envision any future new use of lands within the Hamlet for industrial uses due to compatibility issues; and, - Planning for urban growth in the expansion of the 2021 Urban Boundary of the City of Brampton into the area adjacent to Norval must take into consideration the preservation of the character of the Hamlet.
+- and enhancement of its natural areas with tourism and economic development initiatives; - Strengthening of the commercial core, and support of an for the existing businesses and the emerging-tourism industry is a major theme of the Secondary Plan.
+Existing automotive uses along Guelph Street will be recognized but no new automotive uses will be permitted; - The future of Highway 7 and the proposed Norval By Pass will have a tremendous impact on the community.
+Alignments that have been identified as having potential for this transportation corridor are shown in Appendix B to this amendment; - The plan implements Provincial and Credit Valley Conservation policy for flood plain management and allows for minor expansions of existing development within flood impacted areas subject to flood proofing criteria but does not allow for the creation of new sensitive land uses or the expansion of existing ones within the floodplain; - The preservation of the Hamlet core is critical to the maintenance and protection of Norval's heritage character and tourism potential.
+The plan provides clear guidelines aimed at creating a consistent hamlet image; - The plan does not envision any future new use of lands within the Hamlet for industrial uses due to compatibility issues; and, - Planning for urban growth in the expansion of the 2021 Urban Boundary of the City of Brampton and the Georgetown Urban Area into the area adjacent to Norval must take into consideration the preservation of the character of the Hamlet.

-The Hamlet of Norval Secondary Plan was adopted by Town Council in 2001 and approved by the Region of Halton in 2003.
-There has been a significant change in the Provincial and Regional planning environment during since it was originally adopted.
-In addition, important new information including the Halton Peel Boundary Area Transportation Study and revised floodplain mapping from Credit Valley Conservation has occurred since the Secondary Plan was approved.
-Finally, public comments were made during the Town's comprehensive Zoning By-law review that related to the permitted size and type of commercial uses and the extent of the commercial core in Norval.
-A review of the Secondary Plan was therefore undertaken to consider all of these factors, as well as input from the community, in order to develop updated goals, objectives and a policy framework which better reflects the existing policy environment and the community's needs.
+The Hamlet of Norval Secondary Plan was originally adopted by Town Council in 2001 and approved by the Region of Halton in 2003.
+There has been a significant change in the Provincial and Regional planning environment since it was originally adopted.
+In addition, important new information including the Halton Peel Boundary Area Transportation Study and revised floodplain mapping from Credit Valley Conservation has been made available since the Secondary Plan was approved.
+Finally, public comments were received during the Town's comprehensive Zoning By-law review that related to the permitted size and type of commercial uses and the extent of the commercial core in Norval.
+A review of the Secondary Plan was therefore undertaken in 2012-13 to consider all of these factors, as well as input from the community, in order to develop updated goals, objectives and a policy framework which better reflects the existing policy environment and the community's needs.